-- Because any changes that you make to an IPsec policy during a system upgrade will be lost, don't modify or create IPsec policies during an upgrade. - IPsec requires bidirectional provisioning, or one peer for each host (or gateway). - When you provision the IPsec policy on two Unified Communications Manager nodes with one IPsec policy protocol set to "ANY" and the other IPsec policy protocol set to "UDP" or "TCP", the validation can result in a false negative if run from the node that uses the "ANY" protocol. - IPsec, especially with encryption, affects the performance of your system. - After the Unified CM node reboot, if the IPsec connection isn't up, ensure that you restart the IPsec service using the command utils ipsec restart to establish the IPsec connection successfully.
+- Because any changes that you make to an IPsec policy during a system upgrade will be lost, don't modify or create IPsec policies during an upgrade. - IPsec requires bidirectional provisioning, or one peer for each host (or gateway). - When you provision the IPsec policy on two Unified Communications Manager nodes with one IPsec policy protocol set to "ANY" and the other IPsec policy protocol set to "UDP" or "TCP", the validation can result in a false negative if run from the node that uses the "ANY" protocol. - IPsec, especially with encryption, affects the performance of your system. - If IPsec policy is configured on the current or upgraded version but not configured on the base version, ensure that you either delete or disable the IPsec policy when you try to switch this version to the base version.
+This is because the IPsec policy will be configured only on one of the nodes and the other node won't have the IPsec policy configured until you switch-back both these versions.
+Else, this leads to connectivity issues. - After the Unified CM node reboot, if the IPsec connection isn't up, ensure that you restart the IPsec service using the command utils ipsec restart to establish the IPsec connection successfully.
 This workaround is to mitigate any issues with IPsec service restart before the network connectivity is established.